clemsadand/AirPollution/README.md

 The `pinn.py` script defines the PINN architecture, training loop, and evaluation methods.

 Key components:
--   `Problem`: Defines the analytical solution, initial, and boundary conditions (similar to CR-FEM but using PyTorch tensors).
+-   `Problem`: Defines the analytical solution, initial, and boundary conditions (similar to CRBE but using PyTorch tensors).
 -   `Domain`: Specifies the physical domain parameters.
 -   `PINN`: Defines the neural network architecture, methods for computing the PDE residual, and the training loop.
 -   `EarlyStopping`: Utility to prevent overfitting.
 -   Helper functions for sampling collocation points (LHS) and computing gradients.

-### Crouzeix-Raviart Finite Element Method (CR-FEM)
+### Crouzeix-Raviart fem and Bacwkard Euler scheme (CRBE)

-The CR-FEM approach discretizes the spatial domain using a triangular mesh.
+The CRBE approach discretizes the spatial domain using a triangular mesh.
 The concentration variable is approximated by piecewise linear functions that are continuous at the midpoints of element edges (Crouzeix-Raviart elements).
 A Backward Euler scheme is used for time discretization.
 The `crbe.py` script handles mesh creation, matrix assembly, solution, and error computation.

 Key components:
 -   `create_mesh()`: Generates a square mesh using `gmsh`.